Christopher El Feghali

-Christopher El Feghali (كريستوفر الفغالي; born 29 August 2009) is a Lebanese racing driver who competes in the F4 Spanish Championship for Drivex.
+Christopher El Feghali (كريستوفر الفغالي; born 29 August 2009) is a Lebanese racing driver competing in Eurocup-3 for Drivex.

 Born and raised in Baabda, El Feghali is the nephew of seventeen-time Lebanese Rally Champion Roger Feghali.
 He began competitive kart racing aged four, winning several national and continental titles before progressing to junior formulae in 2024.

 Early life

-Christopher El Feghali was born on 29 August 2009 in Wadi Chahrour El Suflah, a suburb in Baabda, Lebanon.
+El Feghali was born on 29 August 2009 in Wadi Chahrour El Suflah, a suburb in Baabda, Lebanon.
 His father, Abdo Feghali, is a rally driver.
 His uncle, Roger Feghali, and cousin Alex are also rally drivers, the former a record seventeen-time Lebanese Rally Champion and sixteen-time winner of the Rally of Lebanon.

 Racing career

 Karting (2017–2024)

 El Feghali began karting at the age of four.
 After winning the Lebanese Championship in 2017 and 2018, he made his debut in international competition during the latter year, taking part in the RMC Grand Finals in the Micro Max class.
 He remained in Micro Max over the next two years, claiming runner-up in the Lebanese Championship the following year, before winning the MENA Nations Cup and the RMC International Trophy in 2020.

 Stepping up to Mini Max in 2021, El Feghali once again won the RMC International Trophy and the MENA Nations Cup—which he won in both the Mini and Micro classes.
 Continuing in Mini in 2022, he won the RMC Grand Finals and finished third in the RMC International Trophy on his Junior Max debut.
 He progressed to Junior Max full-time in 2023, contesting the Rotax Max Euro Trophy and the inaugural Champions of the Future Academy Program, whilst also making his sole appearance in the World Championship at Franciacorta, where he finished thirteenth.

 El Feghali then closed his karting career with his 2024 campaign in Senior Max, winning the Lebanese Championship before joining the Red Bull Junior Team after entering their Driver Search programme during the summer.